 If your application is approved with a credit line of $5,000 or more, you’ll get the Alaska Airlines Visa Signature® card; if your credit line is approved for less than $5,000, you’ll get the Alaska Airlines Platinum Plus Credit Card.

-- Alaska Airlines Visa Signature® card: Buy one ticket, get one for just the taxes and fees ($0 fare plus taxes and fees from just $22) and 40,000 bonus points after you make $2,000 or more in purchases within the first 90 days of your account opening.
+- Alaska Airlines Visa Signature® card: Get 40,000 bonus miles after you make $2,000 or more in purchases within the first 90 days of your account opening, plus Alaska's Famous Companion Fare from $121 ($99 fare plus taxes and fees from just $22) with this offer.
 Earn 3 miles for every $1 spent directly on Alaska Airlines purchases.
 Earn 1 mile for every $1 spent on all other purchases.

 - Alaska Airlines Platinum Plus Credit Card: Earn 30,000 bonus miles and a $0 companion fare offer after you make $1,000 in purchases within the first 90 days of your account opening.
 Earn 3 miles for every $1 spent directly on Alaska Airlines purchases.
 Earn 1 mile for every $1 spent on all other purchases.